Does Medicare Cover Dental Implants

 Medigap Plans or Medicare Supplement Plans

 Medigap plans cover fees such as deductibles or coinsurance payments.
 However, their plans don’t directly cover dental implant coverage.
-Medigap plans can cover Part A deductibles if a dental implant procedure takes place in a hospital.
+Medigap plans can cover Part A deductibles if a dental implant procedure occurs in a hospital.

 Medicare Part C | Medicare Advantage